Feyerabend/cc/ch07/addition/signals/README.md

 frequency resolution).
 The choice of window is a trade-off between two competing goals:

-- *Main-lobe width* -- how narrow the spectral peak is (frequency resolution)
+- *Main-lobe width*--how narrow the spectral peak is (frequency resolution)
-- *Side-lobe level* -- how much energy leaks into distant bins (leakage suppression)
+- *Side-lobe level*--how much energy leaks into distant bins (leakage suppression)

 *Common windows:*